 - Reef depth survey report will be prepared and sent to British Admiralty chart department for use in chart corrections.

-All information above believed to be correct to the best of my knowledge, however I reserve the right to provide additional information to my statement.
+All information above believed to be correct to the best of my knowledge.

 Link to video